nakuldropchain/blockchain-glossary/README.md

 # blockchain-glossary
-.A beginner-friendly glossary of blockchain and Web3 term..
+.A beginner-friendly glossary of blockchain and Web3 term.
 ;